terra-money/wallet-provider/templates/vite/README.md

 Vite.js provides more overwhelming Build / HMR speeds than Webpack (and tools such as CRA based on Webpack).

-However, many libraries in block-chain, including terra.js, rely on webpack's node polyfill, which will create many self-solving problems in your development based on Vite.js.
+However, many libraries in blockchain, including terra.js, rely on webpack's node polyfill, which will create many self-solving problems if your developmentis  based on Vite.js.

 This template provides basic polyfill settings for using terra.js.
 However, it will not be perfect and some problems may require a great deal of cost and effort to solve.